The Average Jogging Speed: Finding The Perfect Pace

-The oxygen consumed for various activities is measured in METs or Metabolic Equivalents, with 1 MET being the oxygen you use when at rest.
-The more oxygen you use, the more calories you burn.
-And jogging or running at a pace of 4 mph is equal to a 6 MET value.
-Upping your pace to 6 mph which is a run, takes that value to 9.8 METs.
-The average jogging speed for most people lies somewhere in between.5
+Running helps lose calories faster, but if you unable or unwilling to run, slow jogging can also help you.
+The oxygen consumed for various activities is measured in METs or metabolic equivalents, with 1 MET being the oxygen you use when at rest.
+You burn 5 calories for every liter of oxygen you use up, and the more oxygen you use, the more calories you burn.
+Jogging or running at a pace of 4 mph is equal to a 6 MET value.
+Upping your pace to 6 mph, which is a run, takes that value to 9.8 METs.
+The average jogging speed for most people lies somewhere in between.2

 While averages and optimal speeds are available as benchmarks, they are not set in stone.
 You will need to work out the magic number for your body for yourself.
 To figure this out all you need to do is be aware of how you feel when you’re jogging.
 Pick up the pace until you’re at a speed where you feel a little breathless and may find it a little difficult to have a conversation but can keep up the banter.
 But take care not to speed up so much that you’re too breathless and can barely talk.